 Exercises

 Use only the ipaddress module.
-Try each before opening the answer.
+Attempt each before opening the answer.

 - Warm-up.
 Given